-Go long or short on over 12,000 international shares with CFDs.
+Go long or short on over 8,000 international shares with CFDs, or buy and sell shares via our share trading service.

 The most valuable companies in the world are generally compared by market capitalisation – a figure that represents the cost of buying all of a company’s outstanding shares at their current prices.
 Discover the 10 most valuable companies in the world by market capitalisation and learn more about each of these businesses.